supertetelman/deepops/examples/k8s-dask_kubernetes-rapids-scaling/README.md

 1. Deploy a Kubernetes cluster.

 Follow the steps listed in the [Kubernetes Guide](../../docs/kubernetes-cluster.md).
 Skip the Optional Components, we will be running through the required components later.
+For `inventory` file examples see the [config](config) directory for multi-node or single-node examples.

 Verify the cluster is running by running
 ```sh